 |Length||Width||Height||Boot volume (seats up)|

-The Niro is roughly the same length as the Kia Ceed hatchback and the space inside is quite impressive, both in the front and rear seats.
-However, one of the drawbacks of choosing this PHEV rather than a regular Niro hybrid is that its larger batteries mean it has a smaller boot.
+The Niro PHEV is roughly the same length as the Kia Ceed hatchback and space inside is quite impressive, both in the front and rear.
+However, one of the drawbacks of choosing this PHEV rather than the Niro hybrid is that its larger batteries mean it has a smaller boot.